DOSull/weaving-space/state-of-the-code.md

 # The state of the tiling universe
 Setting aside the small matter of [the discovery in 2023 of an aperiodic monotile](https://arxiv.org/abs/2305.17743), here are some notes (in lieu of a long slack post) on where the *weavingspace* project is at.
-Words in *italics* are defined in the [glossary](#glossary).
+Most links in the below are to items in the [glossary](#glossary).

 ## Notes on the code
 **2 February 2024**